PP144gh/physics_code/README.md

 # physics_code

-Programs I did in my Masters or PhD in Physics.
+Programs I developed during my Masters and PhD in Physics.

 3_body_problem : A numerical code in Mathematica for solving the 3 body problem with gravitational, elastic and electric forces among the 3 bodies.